Public Access qualified

 - Ecclesiastic Law

 Alongside his particular expertise in regulatory, education and sports law, Jonathan has a strong specialist interest in public and administrative law and human rights, having previously led the Ministry of Defence’s team responsible for public law and human rights litigation and policy.
 In that capacity he worked closely with senior counsel including James Eadie QC, Jonathan Glasson QC and Jonathan Swift QC, managing the MOD’s defence of some of the most significant cases relating to security matters (including counter-terrorism, detention, rendition, intelligence, surveillance, training and the full range of military operations) in the 21st century, including the MOD’s first closed material procedure case since the coming into force of the Justice and Security Act 2013 and the landmark cases of Serdar Mohammed v Secretary of State for Defence EWCA Civ 843 and Al Saadoon and others v Secretary of State for Defence EWCA Civ 811.
+Alongside regular instructions to act for central and local government he is also retained as the statutory Independent Person for Bournemouth, Christchurch and Poole Council.

 Jonathan has also advised in and assisted with a wide range of cases in the Employment Tribunal and Employment Appeal Tribunal involving claims of religious discrimination, pregnancy and maternity discrimination, disability discrimination, and unfair dismissal, as well as the full range of non-contentious employment law matters.
 Before coming to the Bar, he worked in a number of senior HR-related (and other) roles within the Civil Service and gained wide-ranging practical experience of employment law matters as a trustee and school governor.